Bayesian Transfer Learning for Artificially Intelligent Geospatial Systems: A Predictive Stacking Approach: Data Analysis

+We attempted comparisons with other Bayesian models, which represent the benchmark for spatial data analysis: the \textsc{lmc}, \textsc{nngp}, and \textsc{bart} models.
+We were unable to fit any of them into our multivariate data because they exceeded memory.
+However, since \textsc{nngp} is the gold standard in large-scale analysis, the restricted computational resources we use to fit the data set do not allow us to allocate the output.
+This highlights a main advantage of using \textsc{dbps} when working on limited computational frameworks.

-The notably higher magnitudes of the intercepts in the non-spatial linear model are unsurprising as the spatial random effects absorb much of the variation in the intercepts.
+Table~\ref{tab:analysis2} compares the posterior estimates of the model parameters for \textsc{dbps} with $K\in\{4,000\,,\;2,000\}$, and the Bayesian conjugate linear model (\textsc{blm}), which does not take into account spatial variability.
+The notably higher magnitudes of the intercepts in the non-spatial linear model are unsurprising, as the spatial random effects absorb much of the variation in the intercepts.
 The solar zenith angle is positively associated with \textsc{rr} and negatively associated with \textsc{ndvi} in the non-spatial model.
-This, too, is expected since higher levels of solar irradiation are associated with higher red reflectance and with more arid regions with less vegetation.
-However, the spatial models reveal that the slope for \textsc{ndvi} is significantly positive with solar irradiation after the spatial effects have absorbed previously unaccounted latent or lurking factors that might have contributed to the negative slopes in the non-spatial model.
+This is also expected since higher levels of solar irradiation are associated with higher red reflectance and with more arid regions with less vegetation.
+However, the spatial models reveal that the slope for \textsc{ndvi} is significantly positive with solar irradiation after the spatial effects have absorbed previously unaccounted for latent or lurking factors that might have contributed to the negative slopes in the non-spatial model.